chromium/chromium/base/containers/README.md

 provide performance consistent across platforms that better matches most programmer's expectations on performance (it doesn't waste as much space as libc++ and doesn't do as many heap allocations as MSVC).
-It also generates less code tham `std::queue`: using it across the code base saves several hundred kilobytes.
+It also generates less code than `std::queue`: using it across the code base saves several hundred kilobytes.

 Since `base::deque` does not have stable iterators and it will move the objects